galaxyproject/training-material/topics/introduction/tutorials/introduction-to-cpt-galaxy/tutorial.md

 ### Uploading data from external sources

-Nearly all Galaxy tools process input files and produce output files.
+Galaxy tools process input files and produce output files.
 To upload data from the user’s local device, click on the upload symbol in the top right-hand corner of the Tools column on the left side of the screen.

 ![](../../images/introduction-to-cpt-galaxy-screenshots/2_upload_symbol.png)